orval-labs/orval/docs/src/pages/reference/configuration/output.md

 ### Value: tags

-Use this mode if you want one file by tag.
-Tag is a reference of the OpenAPI specification tag.
-If you have a `pets` tag for all your pet calls then Orval will generate a file pets.ts in the target folder
+Use this mode to generate one file per tag.
+A tag is equivalent to an OpenAPI specification tag.
+Given a `pets` tag for all pet calls, Orval will generate a file named pets.ts in the target folder

 ```js
 module.exports = {